stevemckinney/iamsteve/data/blog/00067-using-photoshop-linked-smart-objects-for-more-modular-designs.md

 date: "2015-03-24T08:00:00+00:00"
 lastmod: "2016-08-28T11:01:32+00:00"
 summary: "This feature was added to Photoshop in the last year or so, as of writing.
 I aim to show you how it will make your PSDs more manageable.
 It’s become such a large part of my Photoshop workflow.
 If you’re not using it, this post will definitely make you want to."
-metadesc: How to use linked smart objects to make your designs more modular and easy to update."
+metadesc: "How to use linked smart objects to make your designs more modular and easy to update."
 theme: "#ffede5"
 tags: ["Design"]
 categories: ["Design"]